gwu-libraries/sfm-ui/docs/userguide.rst

   * Harvest start date/end date allow you to limit the export based on the harvest dates.

-  * When you have the settings you want, click *Save*.
+  * When you have the settings you want, click *Export*.
 You will be redirected to the export screen.
 When the export is complete, the files, along with a README file describing what was included in the export and the collection, will appear for you to click on and download.
 You will receive